maackle/ssb-igo-cljs/notes/protocol.md

 * position: BoardCoords | Pass | Resign
 * prevMove : MessageID
     - the previous `igo-move` message, or if this is the first move, the `igo-offer-match` message which started the game
+* moveNum : Int
+    - only necessary because I expect move validation to happen during gameplay rather than during flume view construction, so this is a way to at least display the move number to other users without their databases having to validate every game

 ### `igo-chat`